coderefinery/research-software-engineering/README.md

 - What is "research software"?
 - CodeRefinery
-- 6 most important topics (in the HPC context)
+- 6 most important topics? (in the HPC context)
-- Exercises (separate repo)
+- Exercises (separate webpage)

 ## Version control